 - Boho: Creative, free-spirited tweens may appreciate a boho-inspired space.
 This design is all about mixing fun colors and patterns.
 Look for folk print pillows, cultural artwork and vintage items to give your preteen’s bedroom a colorful upgrade.

 - Mid-Century Modern: Mid-century modern furnishings incorporate natural wood, muted colors and minimal, no-fuss designs.
-Sculpted seats, tall chests with tapered legs, and simple, unadorned headboards create the base for this style.
+Sculpted seats and simple, unadorned headboards create the base for this style.
 To spruce up the look, work together with your tween and create an accent wall with bold geometric patterns.